makersacademy/bowling-challenge/README.md

 So that I can record the score of the frame
 My roll score is added to my frame score

+USER STORY 4: Roll score automatically added to frame score

+As a bowler
+So that my frame score is updated as soon as I enter my roll score My roll score should update my frame score automatically

+USER STORY 5: Only 2 scores per frame

+As a bowler
+So that my frame score can be added to my total score My frame score can only include 2 roll scores

 ### APPROACH
 ------------